bartificer/programming-by-stealth/docs/pbs61.md

 ## PBS 60 Challenge Solutions

-At the end of the previous instalment I set two challenges, a quick and easy one, and, a much more challenging one.
+At the end of the previous instalment I set two challenges, a quick and easy one, and a much more challenging one.

 Let’s start with the easy one.